greglange/gocards/README.md

 (Note the space before `spanish`.)

-This will let you use the card file `spanish/nouns.cd` found at `/home/glange/git/gocards-cards/spanish/nouns.cd` and the data file for that fill will be written inside your Gocards root directory at `spanish/nounds.cdd`.
+This will let you use the card file `spanish/nouns.cd` found at `/home/glange/git/gocards-cards/spanish/nouns.cd` and the data file for that file will be written inside your Gocards root directory at `spanish/nounds.cdd`.

 For now, you need to use full paths in `cardFiles`.

 You can use a mixture of local and remote card file locations.

 It is possible to change where the data files are written inside your Gocards root directory for remote card files by adding a third value to a line in your `cardFiles` file.
-This is useful if there is a collision between card files names.
+This is useful if there is a collision between card file names.

 For example, look at this `cardFiles` file: